Police arrest protesters at Iowa Capitol after confrontation

 DES MOINES, Iowa.
-(AP) - A protest to persuade Gov. Kim Reynolds to restore voting rights to felons turned violent Wednesday during a confrontation between law enforcement officers and some protesters .
+(AP) - A protest at the Iowa Capitol to persuade Gov. Kim Reynolds to restore voting rights to felons turned violent Wednesday during a confrontation between law enforcement officers and some protesters .

 The confrontation escalated when police tried to take activists who had been arrested inside the Capitol outside to be taken away.
+Those activists were charged in connection with a June 20 protest at a grocery store.

-KCCI reports video showed Iowa State Patrol troopers taking some protesters to the ground while others tried to pull authorities off of them.
+KCCI video showed Iowa State Patrol troopers taking some protesters to the ground while others tried to pull authorities off of them.
 Des Moines police responded and more arrests were made.

-Police also used pepper spray to disperse the crowd, KCCI reporpted.
+Police also used pepper spray to disperse the crowd, KCCI reported.

 Police said protesters started the confrontation, but protesters said law enforcement mishandled the situation.